BawdyAnarchist/quBSD/Future_Development.md

 	- pf.conf
 		- Currently does not integrate all unique wireguard ports of clients (net-jails).
 		- needs careful review.
 Use chatGPT-4

-qb-autosnap
-	- It should look for all snaps older than their qubsd:destroy-date , and reclone them (stale zroots)

 ### UPGRADES